terotests/_channels/README.md

 var fs = this._fs,
     activeFolder = fs;

-// The channel id might be something like
-// path1/path2/file2.ch

-// The ACL might be in order at least in some cases to allow or disallow the users from
-// creating random channels to the system...

-var actions = [];
 var actPromise = _promise();
 var originalPromise = actPromise;
 var me = this;

-// parts.pop(); // remove the last item, which is the file

 parts.forEach(
     function(pathStr) {